cbillowes/corporate-programmer-oxygen/content/posts/2016-05-17-dealing-with-change-in-teams/index.md

 date:   2016-05-17 21:44:49 +0200
 category: "tech"
 tags:
-    - mindset
+    - Mindset
-    - relationships
+    - Relationships
-    - productivity
+    - Productivity
 ---

 > It's sad when people leave because bonds are formed but we can't stay in the